Android-Jester/iAttend/README.md

 Traditionally, they have relied on manual methods of tracking attendance, such as sign-in sheets.
 While these methods can provide some basic information about facility usage, they are often inaccurate, time-consuming, and inefficient.
 Manual tracking methods can also make it challenging to identify facility usage patterns and make informed resource allocation decisions.
 As such, there is a need for a more efficient and accurate system for tracking attendance in facilities.
 An innovative attendance tracking system can provide a comprehensive and accurate picture of facility usage, allowing university administrators to make data-driven decisions about the facility.
 Such a system can help identify peak usage times and patterns in facility usage, enabling administrators to make more effective and informed decisions using data.

+## Below are some images from the application and backend design

 ### Application home screen
 ![Dashboard](https://github.com/redolf250/iAttend/blob/master/images/dashboard.png)